28msec/zorba/README.txt

   Build & Installation
   --------------------

-  Please see the documentation on the web site or the doc directory of the package.
+  Please see the documentation on the web site or in the doc directory of the package.

   Bugs and errors